choria-io/provisioner/docs/content/_index.md

 In essence this can replace the role of traditional Configuration Management with a more dynamic process for the purpose of configuring Choria Server.
 This is equivalent to an IoT device and it's management.

-Choria Provisioner is a very high performance system capable of provisioning 1,000 servers per minute assuming corporate x509 infrastructure is performance enough.
+Choria Provisioner is a very high performance system capable of provisioning 1,000 servers per minute assuming corporate x509 infrastructure is performant enough.
 It can be deployed in an active-standby cluster mode for high availability.

 ## Status